Put-plus-plus/Image-Classification-Analysis-Python/README.md

 The image dataset used in the below example is an adapted version Msoud Nickparvar.
 (2021). <i>Brain Tumor MRI Dataset</i> [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/2645886, and is used under a CC0: Public Domain licence.

-# ADD ZIP FOLDER WITH IMAGES AND TEST IMAGE

 ## Dependencies
 * Microsoft Windows 10.0.19045
 * Python 3.9.1